skn3/forme/README.md

 - Added `checkedValue` to input templateVars.
 So a checkbox will always be on if its `defaultValue` is set (or if it has been submitted with **any** non null value).
 The `checkedValue` lets us customise what value a checkbox should submit.
 - Added `input.checkedValue()` (defaults to 'on') which allows to customise the vale that will be submitted for a checked checkbox.
 This is provided to the templateVars so it is upto user code to define the `<input>` correctly.
 If a checkedValue of `false`, `null`, `undefined` or *"empty"* is specified, then the default value of `on` will be used.
 If `true` is specified then the user must handle this is their template.
 Some template engines might interpret a `true` html attribute to resolve to `checked="checked"`
 - Created custom lodash mergeWith profile that handles the null values we use in forme.
 This previously was causing the page value merge operation to overwrite when newer source was null!
 - Refactored how the current "store" is saved.
-We now save a list of input names as well as teh complete structure.
+We now save a list of input names as well as the complete structure.
 - Refactored how most of the request state is modified (might have missed a few).
 Now all state manipulation is done via `request._flagFoo()` calls.
 This lets us abstract the internal workings, and later we can turn it into a full state machine with 1 solitary state string!
 - Fixed form not identifying that a page had already been visited on all scenarios.
 Was causing certain values not to repopulate.
 - Added `element.clearValue()`